jaredcooney/OSSU-Computer-Science/README.md

 at Urbana-Champaign, OSSU suits my situation perfectly.

 OSSU is nontraditional in that it is not tied to any particular institution, and as such its students do not receive a degree upon completion of the curriculum.
-Instead, we have a portfolio of completed assignments and projects.
-One advantage of this system is that the curators of the curriculum can choose the best available online course for each topic without being locked in to using every other course offered by the respective school.
+Instead, we maintain a portfolio of completed assignments and projects.
+One advantage of this system is that the curators of the curriculum can choose the best available online course for each topic without being locked in to using other courses offered by the same school.

 I am uploading my projects to this repository as I progress through the courses, both as proof of completion and as a demonstration of the skills I've learned.
 Note that because OSSU's curriculum